-Gold and silver are considered pretty important metals in society.
+Gold and silver are considered important metal resources in society.

-In this short guide, we summarise how much gold and silver there might be left on earth, and when we might run out of each (in years).
+In this short guide, we summarise how much gold and silver there might be left on earth (above & below ground), and when we might run out of each (in years).

 How Much Gold Has Already Been Mined?